ddhaese/Course_Web-Frameworks-I/WF_I_05_CouchDB_React.md

 ### The Map-Reduce Paradigm

 This paradigm is used to crunch large datasets in a distributed system.
-Iti a two-phase process.
+It's a two-phase process.
 The first phase is the Map phase.
 It converts documents to a set of key-value pairs.
 In Map-reduce parlance, we say it 'emits' key value pairs.
-It the second phase the key-value pairs are aggregate (grouped) by their keys.
+It the second phase the key-value pairs are aggregated (grouped) by their keys.

 ![MapReduce](Media/MapReduce.png)
 <small>[Bron](https://www.youtube.com/watch?v=lgWy7BwIKKQ)</small>